FitzkeeLab/citrate-aunp-predict/README.md

 This project consists of three Python 3 scripts:

-1. asa-alpha_bfac.py     : A program the populates a PDB B-factor column with alpha*(relative ASA)
+1. asa-alpha_bfac.py     : A program that populates a PDB B-factor column with alpha*(relative ASA)
 2. asa-alpha_all_bfac.py : Similar to above, but operates on all chain IDs in the PDB
 3. binding_surface.py    : A program that converts the B-factor column to pseudoatoms at the surface